Specification tests for generalized propensity scores using double projections: Specification tests based on double projections

-We label $\mathcal{P}_{n,t}1\left( \beta^{\top}X\leq u\right) $ as a double-projection because, as it is evident from (\ref{dp_weight}), it involves first using the projection proposed by \cite{Escanciano2006b}, $1\left( \beta^{\top}X\leq u\right) $, and then projecting $1\left( \beta^{\top}X\leq u\right) $ onto the the tangent space of the nuisance parameters $\widehat{\theta}_{n}$ (\citealp{Escanciano2014a}, \citealp{SantAnna2019}).
-To the best of our knowledge, this paper is the first to incorporate this double-projection argument, which, in practice, translates to test statistics that are robust against the \textquotedblleft curse of dimensionality\textquotedblright\ and whose limiting null distributions are asymptotically invariant to $\widehat{\theta}_{n}$ since, for each $t\in\mathcal{T}$,
+We label $\mathcal{P}_{n,t}1\left(X^\top\beta\leq u\right) $ as a double-projection because, as it is evident from (\ref{dp_weight}), it involves first using the projection proposed by \cite{Escanciano2006b}, $1\left(X^\top\beta\leq u\right) $, and then projecting $1\left(X^\top\beta\leq u\right) $ onto the tangent space of the nuisance parameters (see, e.g., \citealp{Neyman1959}, \citealp{Escanciano2014a}, and \citealp{SantAnna2019}).
+To the best of our knowledge, this paper is the first to incorporate this double-projection argument, which, in practice, translates to test statistics that are robust against the ``curse of dimensionality'' and whose limiting null distributions are asymptotically invariant to $\widehat{\theta}_{n}$.
+This latter property follows from the fact that, for each $t\in\mathcal{T}$,

 almost everywhere in $\left( \beta^{\top},u\right) ^{\top}\in\Pi_{pro}$, where